Multiple people injured in "active shooter situation," Atlanta police say

 Multiple people have been injured in an "active shooter situation," Atlanta police said Wednesday.
 No suspect was in custody, police said on Twitter.

-Police said the situation unfolded inside a building on West Peachtree Street between 12th Street and 13th Street.
+Police said the situation unfolded inside a building on West Peachtree Street between 12th Street and 13th Street in Atlanta's Midtown neighborhood.

 This is a breaking news story.
 Check back for updates.